 Aspirant ~ The Pre-Postulancy Stage

-If one feels inclined to stay and enter into the training at a particular monastery, they should make their aspiration known to the teacher, abbot or abbess.
-If it is agreeable to the teacher and the monastic community, the aspirant is welcomed to return.
+If one feels interested to stay longer at a particular monastery, and consider entering into the training, they should make their aspiration known to the teacher, abbot or abbess.
+If it is agreeable to the teacher and the monastic community, the aspirant is welcomed to return for a longer visit.
 Upon their return they undertake the eight precepts (if they haven't already) as a pre-postulant or nekkhamma, whose head is not yet shaven, and wearing white or black and white clothing.

-The pre-postulant's eight precepts are the same as the layperson's five precepts plus three additional renunciate precepts, as well as the significant change in the 3rd precept from no sexual misconduct, to brahmacarya or no sexual conduct whatsoever.
+The pre-postulant's eight precepts are the same as the layperson's five precepts plus three additional renunciate precepts, as well as the significant change in the 3rd precept from no sexual misconduct, to "brahmacarya," meaning no sexual conduct whatsoever.